frictionlessdata/frictionless-py/docs/index.rst

 Good Tables is a python library and command line tool for validating and transforming tabular data.

-**Tabular data** in the form of CSV or Excel is passed through a pipeline of **validators**.
-These validators can **check structure**, for example are their blank rows or columns, do rows have the same length as the header etc, and they can also **validate against a schema**, for example does the data have the expected columns, is the data of the right type (are dates actually dates).
+**Tabular data** in the form of CSV or Excel is passed through a pipeline of **processors**.
+These processors can **check structure**, for example are their blank rows or columns, do rows have the same length as the header etc, and they can also **validate against a schema**, for example does the data have the expected columns, is the data of the right type (are dates actually dates).

 Optionally, the data source is **transformed** as it passes through the pipeline.